-This example provides an introduction to performing a thermal analysis with LUSAS.
+This example introduces carrying out thermal analysis with LUSAS.

-A continuous steel pipe is exposed to an atmospheric temperature of 25°C. Oil at 150°C is to be pumped through the pipe.
-The pipe has a thermal conductivity of 60 J s $^{-1}$ m $^{-1}$ °C $^{-1}$ , a specific heat capacity of 482 J kg $^{-1}$ °C $^{-1}$ and a density of 7800 kg/m $^3$ .
-Two analyses will be carried out.
-A steady state analysis is required to determine the maximum temperature of the outer surface of the pipe.
-A transient thermal analysis is also performed to find out the time it will take the surface to reach the maximum temperature once pumping begins.
+A 0.05m thick steel pipe of 0.2m internal diameter is exposed to an atmospheric temperature of 25°C. Oil at 150°C is to be pumped through the pipe.
+The pipe has a thermal conductivity of 60 J s-1 m-1 °C-1, a specific heat capacity of 482 J kg-1 °C-1 and a density of 7800 kg/m.

+Two analyses are to be carried out.

+- A steady state analysis is used to determine the maximum temperature of the outer surface of the pipe. - A transient thermal analysis is also performed to find out the time it will take the surface to reach the maximum temperature once pumping begins.